gryphonshafer/pnwquizzing/docs/index.md

 ## What is PNW Bible Quizzing?

-Pacific Northwest (PNW) Bible Quizzing is a Christin youth ministry in the Pacific Northwest of the United States, primarily in the states of Washington and Oregon.
+Pacific Northwest (PNW) Bible Quizzing is a Christian youth ministry in the Pacific Northwest of the United States, primarily in the states of Washington, Oregon, and Idaho.
 The ministry proves teens with an opportunity to be involved in the systematic study and application of God's Word.
 Through this and the competition at regular Quiz Meets, the program builds character, instills self-discipline, and encourages prayer and unity.
 It equips youth with the capacity to serve in other areas of ministry, and it prepares them well for their future adult lives.

 **Learn more about PNW Bible Quizzing by reading our [Frequently Asked Questions (FAQ) page](about_us/FAQ.md).**